 Tress lost her job.

-When you think about LGBTQ rights movements, you might think of the Stonewall riots, Harvey Milk or the more recent fight for marriage equality.
+When you think about LGBTQIA+ rights movements, you might think of the Stonewall riots, Harvey Milk or the more recent fight for marriage equality.

 But Tress was just one of thousands of people in the U.S. who were fired or kept from jobs because of their sexual orientation during the 1950s — a crackdown that’s now called “The Lavender Scare.”

-Long before marriage equality was a political issue, LGBTQ folks were fighting for the right to keep their jobs.
-And that kicked off the modern LGBTQ rights movement as we know it.
+Long before marriage equality was a political issue, LGBTQIA+ folks were fighting for the right to keep their jobs.
+And that kicked off the modern LGBTQIA+ rights movement as we know it.

-Tress is one of several people profiled in an upcoming PBS documentary The Lavender Scare, premiering June 18.
+Tress is one of several people profiled in the PBS documentary The Lavender Scare.

 A Witch Hunt